 Erquy, Côtes d’Armor, where I grew up from vacation to vacation, long time ago.
-And now I’m spending there a studious retreat, devoted to the meticulous exploration of my childhood paradise.
+And now I’m spending there a studious retreat, devoted to writing and to the meticulous exploration of my childhood paradise.

 This time, I propose to accompany you in one of my favorite sites, the Islet lagoon that separates Erquy des Sables-d’Or.
 There is a remarkable alignment of three pyramidal rocks – natural, of course, what are you going for!
 This is the Roche du Marais, planted in the lagoon, the tip of the Champ du Port and the island Saint Michel.